andrewsundaradhas/Stochastic-Differential-Equation-SDE-Solver/README.md

 - The number of threads can be controlled using the `OMP_NUM_THREADS` environment variable
 - For large-scale simulations, consider implementing GPU acceleration (future work)

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by various academic papers and financial mathematics textbooks
-- Uses Google Test for unit testing
-- CMake build system for cross-platform compatibility